andreasmalta1/python-minesweeper/README.md

 # python-minesweeper

-A CLI version of minesweeper
+A CLI version of minesweeper.
-To play enter the row and column as indicated
+To play enter the row and column as indicate.
-TO adjust the board and number of bombs adjust the variables - dim_size & num_bombs
+To adjust the board and number of bombs adjust the variables - dim_size & num_bombs